 - Once completely set, slice and serve.
 Cover and store leftover tart in the refrigerator for up to 5 days.

-- Make Ahead Instructions: This is the perfect recipe to make ahead of time, especially when you are entertaining.
+- Make Ahead & Freezing Instructions: This is the perfect recipe to make ahead of time, especially when you are entertaining.
 You can prepare the entire dessert, cover tightly, and keep in the refrigerator for 3 days before serving.
+You can also cover and freeze the tart for up to 3 months.
+Thaw in the refrigerator.
+It will be quite firm even after thawing, so let it sit out for 30 minutes before serving.

 - Special Tools: KitchenAid Food Processor | Glass Mixing Bowls | Pie Crust Weights | 9-inch Round Tart Pan